 I've found the online materials really engaging, and the blogs and online articles have been very carefully selected.
 I really like that approach as it allows you time to digest at your own pace.

-Is this NPQSL programme right for you?
+Is the Senior Leader programme right for you?

 The programme is for you if you’re an aspiring or newly-appointed senior leader who has responsibilities across your school – for example in the role of inclusion lead, business manager or deputy head.